MicrosoftDocs/win32/desktop-src/lwef/the-command-object.md

 No

-¹If the property setting is null.
-In some programming languages, an empty string may not be interpreted the same as a null string. ²The command is still voice-accessible.<br/>
+ If the property setting is null.
+In some programming languages, an empty string may not be interpreted the same as a null string.
+The command is still voice-accessible.<br/>

 When the server receives input for one of your commands, it sends a [**Command**](https://msdn.microsoft.com/library/windows/desktop/ms696441) event, and passes back the name of the **Command** as an attribute of the [**UserInput**](https://msdn.microsoft.com/library/windows/desktop/ms697590) object.
 You can then use conditional statements to match and process the **Command**.